Deep Joint Source-Channel Coding for Adaptive Image Transmission over MIMO Channels: Training and evaluation

 \subsubsection{Adaptability to the antenna numbers}

 In all the above experiments, we have the same number of $M=2$ antennas at the transmitter and receiver.
 In this subsection, we investigate the generalizability of the DeepJSCC-MIMO architecture to different antenna numbers.
 In particular, we repeat the experiment of DeepJSCC-MIMO in Fig. \ref{close_ViT_1_6} for different $M$ values.
-The performance of our DeepJSCC-MIMO models with different antenna numbers $M\in \{2,3,4\}$ and channel SNRs $SNR_{test}\in \{1,5,10\}$dB is shown in Fig. \ref{at_num}.
+The performance of our DeepJSCC-MIMO models with different antenna numbers $M\in \{2,3,4\}$ and channel SNRs $SNR_{test}\in \{1,5,10\}$ dB is shown in Fig. \ref{at_num}.
 We can observe that DeepJSCC-MIMO can generally achieve better performance with the increase in the number of antennas, thanks to its more flexible power allocation.

-We also consider a random antenna number training strategy with a maximal antenna number setting $M_{max}$, denoted as adaptive-M. We train the DeepJSCC-MIMO model with the $M$ uniformly sampled from $\{2,\ldots, M_{max}\}$ and test the well-trained model with different $M$ values.
-Specifically, our encoder generates the channel symbols $\bm{X}\in \mathbb{C}^{M_{max}\times k}$, and only transmits first $\mathbb{C}^{M_i\times k}$ symbols for the $M=M_i$ antenna scenario, while the receiver pads the received signal into $\mathbb{C}^{M_{max}\times k}$ with zeros for decoding.
-From experiments with $M_{max}=4$, we observe in Fig. \ref{at_num} that the adaptive-M strategy can achieve similar performance compared with the model trained for specific $M$ values: the performance loss is at most $0.6$dB.
-We can conclude that DeepJSCC-MIMO is highly flexible and adaptive that can be applied to different number of antennas without retraining.
+We also consider a random antenna number training strategy with a maximal antenna number setting $M_{max}$, denoted as `adaptive-M'.
+We train the DeepJSCC-MIMO model with $M$ uniformly sampled from $\{2,\ldots, M_{max}\}$ and test the well-trained model with different $M$ values.
+Specifically, our encoder generates the channel symbols $\bm{X}\in \mathbb{C}^{M_{max}\times k}$, and only transmits first $\mathbb{C}^{M_i\times k}$ symbols for the $M=M_i$ antenna scenario.
+At the same time, the receiver pads the received signal into $\mathbb{C}^{M_{max}\times k}$ with zeros for decoding.
+The representation of CSI heatmaps differs across scenarios with distinct antenna configurations, serving as a guide for effectively encoding the channel symbols.
+We think these adaptive characteristics are attributed to the transformer's powerful learning and generalization capabilities.
+From experiments with $M_{max}=4$, we observe in Fig. \ref{at_num} that the adaptive-M strategy can achieve similar performance compared with models trained for specific $M$ values: the performance loss is at most $0.6$dB.
+We can conclude that DeepJSCC-MIMO is highly flexible and adaptive and can be applied to different number of antennas without retraining.